cnzau/providenceHotel/README.md

 # Providence Hotel
-This is a website for Providence Hotel
+Welcome to the website for Providence Hotel.